 We are the only supplier with the capability to integrate electronics and electrical distribution systems into all five automotive interior systems, providing us the opportunity to manufacture and supply fully integrated automotive interior modules to our customers globally.
-As of July 3, 1999, on a pro forma basis, we employed approximately 113,000 people in 33 countries and operated 345 manufacturing, advanced technology, product engineering and administration facilities.
+As of October 2, 1999, we employed approximately 115,000 people in 33 countries and operated 335 manufacturing, advanced technology, product engineering and administration facilities.